bradyhauglie/COMP-6320-Final-Project/v2/README.txt

 Quick Start:
     python queue_simulation.py

-This will run all the experiments and generate the 9 figures.
+This will run all the experiments and generate the 9 figures in the outputs/ folder.
 Takes about 90 seconds.

 Files: